-- Class I directors, whose term will expire at the meeting and when their successors are duly elected and qualified; - Class II directors, whose term will expire at the Annual Meeting of Stockholders to be held in 2020 and when their successors are duly elected and qualified; and - Class III directors, whose term will expire at the Annual Meeting of Stockholders to be held in 2021 and when their successors are duly elected and qualified.
+- Class I directors, whose term will expire at the Annual Meeting to be held in 2022 and when their successors are duly elected and qualified; - Class II directors, whose term will expire at the meeting and when their successors are duly elected and qualified; and - Class III directors, whose term will expire at the Annual Meeting of Stockholders to be held in 2021 and when their successors are duly elected and qualified.

 Our Class I directors are Daniel T. Accordino and Matthew Perelman; our Class II directors are Hannah S. Craven, Lawrence E. Hyatt, and Alexander Sloane and; and our Class III directors are David S. Harris and Deborah M. Derby.
-Additionally, in connection with the issuance of shares of Series B Preferred Stock held by the BKC Stockholders, since November 30, 2018, José E. Cil, Chief Executive Officer of RBI, the indirect parent company of BKC, has served as one of the two Class B directors (who replaced the two Class A directors upon the exchange of the Series A Preferred Stock for the Series B Preferred Stock) and since November 30, 2018 Matthew Dunnigan, Chief Financial Officer of RBI, the indirect parent company of BKC has served as the second of the Class B directors.
-From January 2015 until November 30, 2018, Mr. Cil served as one of the Class A directors.
-From October 2013 until February 2018, Alexandre Macedo, BKC's President of North America, served as the second of the Class A directors.
-In February 2018, Mr. Macedo resigned as the second of the Class A directors and from February 2018 to November 30, 2018, Mr. Dunnigan served as the second of the two Class A directors.
+Additionally, in connection with the issuance of shares of Series B Preferred Stock held by the BKC Stockholders, since February 14, 2020, Christopher Finazzo, President BKC, Americas, has served as one of the two Class B directors and since November 30, 2018, Matthew Dunnigan, Chief Financial Officer of RBI, the indirect parent company of BKC, has served as the second of the Class B directors.
+From November 30, 2018 until February 14, 2020, José E. Cil, Chief Executive Officer of RBI, the indirect parent company of BKC, served as one of the Class B directors.
 As further described under "Certain Relationships and Related Transactions-Series B Preferred Stock", the terms of the Series B Preferred Stock exchanged for Series A Preferred Stock originally issued to BKC in connection with the 2012 acquisition provide that the BKC Stockholders are entitled to elect two Class B directors, subject to certain conditions.
 Each Class B director, in his capacity as a member of our board of directors, is afforded the same rights and privileges as the other members of our board of directors, including, without limitation, rights to indemnification, insurance, notice, information and the reimbursement of expenses.